The Asset Tracing and Recovery Review: Chile

 - provide false or incomplete information during the liquidation or reorganisation process; and

 - provide undue advantages to a creditor, the debtor or a third party, among others.

 This law at the same time regulates the issue of cross-border insolvency, based on the UNCITRAL Model Law established by the United Nations Commission on International Trade Law.
-It determines cooperation between Chilean courts and other agencies involved and the foreign states that intervene in cases of insolvency, in order to give greater protection to national or foreign creditors and the assets of the debtor.
+It determines cooperation between Chilean courts and other agencies involved and the foreign states that intervene in cases of insolvency, to give greater protection to national or foreign creditors and the assets of the debtor.

 In that sense, it established important proceedings to regulate the cross-border effects of insolvency.
 For instance, it states the way to request that a foreign proceeding be recognised in Chile, the way assets of the debtor located in Chile may be protected and the manner in which a creditor or other person abroad that is interested in requesting the procedure or participating in one may do it, among other things.